 An Overview of FSC’s AAF Policy

-Every year, all accredited chain-of-custody certification bodies are charged an annual administration fee (AAF) by the FSC.
+Every year, all accredited chain-of-custody certification bodies (CB) are charged an annual administration fee (AAF) by the FSC.
 The majority of FSC’s income comes from the AAF and is used to fund FSC’s activities.

 Starting July 1, 2022, how your AAF is calculated will change.
 No longer will there be a fixed fee charged depending on the turnover category into which a certificate holder falls.
 The new AAF will be calculated based on a certificate holder’s actual forest-products turnover using a sliding scale.

 Check out FSC’s updated AAF policy (FSC-POL-20-005) to learn more about how the new AAF will be calculated.

 While this change is good overall because it will make the AAF more equitable, the way your AAF is calculated will be more complex.
-Fortunately, we’ve developed a custom tool to make calculating your new AAF a breeze.
+Fortunately, we’ve developed a custom calculator tool to help make verifying your new AAF a breeze.